 F: I was attracted to the wide range of career choices and opportunities offered by the SPF.
-Moreover, the stories shared by my dad and the camaraderie and bond that he shared with his colleagues as I was growing up further spurred my interest in the SPF.
-Most importantly, joining the Force gave me an immediate sense of purpose in society, where I could do my part.
-It also helped that I had a best friend, who was doing his foundation posting in the SPF at that time, whom I could find out more about the job from.
+Moreover, the stories However, with a two-year-old boy and a two-month-old shared by my dad and the camaraderie and bond that he daughter who are now a major part of our lives, it has shared with his colleagues as I was growing up further definitely been a challenge, and it takes a lot of family spurred my interest in the SPF.
+Most importantly, joining support, communication and coordination to make it work. the Force gave me an immediate sense of purpose in society, where I could do my part.
+It also helped that I had PL: When the whole family gets together, do the three of a best friend, who was doing his foundation posting in the you end up talking about your police work?
+SPF at that time, whom I could find out more about the job from.
+Q: We try our best to keep work out of family discussions.